your5e/5e-srd-markdown/dnd/51/SRD_CC_v5.1.md

 People who are able to cast spells don't fall into the category of ordinary hirelings.
 It might be possible to find someone willing to cast a spell in exchange for coin or favors, but it is rarely easy and no established pay rates exist.
 As a rule, the higher the level of the desired spell, the harder it is to find someone who can cast it and the more it costs.

 Hiring someone to cast a relatively common spell of 1st or 2nd level, such as _Cure Wounds_ or _Identify_, is easy enough in a city or town, and might cost 10 to 50 gold pieces (plus the cost of any expensive material components).
 Finding someone able and willing to cast a higher-level spell might involve traveling to a large city, perhaps one with a university or prominent temple.
-Once found, the spellcaster might ask for a service instead of payment—the kind of service that only adventurers can provide, such as retrieving a rare item from a dangerous locale or traversing a monster-infested wilderness to deliver something important to a distant settlement.
+Once found, the spellcaster might ask for a service instead of payment — the kind of service that only adventurers can provide, such as retrieving a rare item from a dangerous locale or traversing a monster-infested wilderness to deliver something important to a distant settlement.

 # Feats